AtleSkaanes/Programming-notes/cpp/General c++ notes.md

 }
 ```

-`int main()` returns an `int` this mean that the function must call `return` else it will fail.
+`int main()` Returns an `int` this mean that the function must call `return` else it will fail.
 But in c++ this is done automaticly.
 Meaning if your code finished running, your main function will return a value of `0`.

 This however won't work if you are using some libraries.
 Some libraries like #SDL for example require c syntaxing of the main function in order to run.
 That would look like this:
 ```cpp